compilando/japm/DATA_MODEL.md

 ### Organization & Users

 * **`User`**: Represents users of the system.
 Owns `Project`s and can be associated with `PromptExecutionLog`s.
 Includes basic authentication fields.
-* **`Project`**: A top-level container for grouping related prompts, assets, tactics, and AI models.
+* **`Project`**: A top-level container for grouping related prompts, assets, 4s, and AI models.
 Owned by a `User`.
 Helps organize work for different teams or applications.

 ### Deployment & AI Models